Explore Sri Lanka's Pearl Paradise

 Specialties: Fresh seafood, lagoon crab curry.

-Activities: Explore the cave complex with its ancient Buddha statues and murals.
+Activities: Explore the ancient cave complex with its stunning Buddha statues and murals.

-Accommodation: Stay in Sigiriya or Dambulla, with options ranging from budget to luxury.
+Accommodation: Stay in nearby Sigiriya or Dambulla, budget to luxury options.

 Specialties: Traditional vegetarian dishes.